Jackson Topine: Background

 Topine was born in Auckland, New Zealand and is of Maori-Cook Island and English descent.
 He grew up in Perth, Western Australia.

-He commenced his junior rugby league for the Ellenbrook Rabbitohs in the Perth Rugby League.
+He commenced his junior rugby league for the North Beach Sea Eagles and then the Ellenbrook Rabbitohs in the Perth Rugby League.

 Topine was then later selected for the West Coast Pirates SG Ball team, while being educated at Ellenbrook Community College.

 In 2018, Topine was then moved to the Canterbury Bulldogs and moved to Sydney, Australia and continued to play junior rugby league for St. George Dragons JRLFC.
 Topine was on scholarship at East Hills Boys High School and was selected in the 2019 Australian Schoolboys.

 Career

 2021

 Topine played for the Māori All Stars in the 2021 All Stars match which ended in a 10–10 draw with the Australian Indigenous All Stars.

 Topine made his first grade debut in round 4 of the 2021 NRL season for Canterbury-Bankstown against the South Sydney Rabbitohs at Stadium Australia.

 Topine made a total of eight appearances for Canterbury in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.